Chicken and Red Skin Potato Soup

 I made a few adjustments to the soup recipe, because I like spice and I was trying to make it healthier by cutting down on the butter and cream.
 I added turmeric because it’s so good for you when you’re sick, I also added a few more carrots, some fresh garlic that’s also good for cold and flu bugs; overall this is pretty much the same amazing recipe!

 What makes this soup so special?
-Well many elements, but the bechamel type sauce. made from butter and flour then adding cream or milk is the secret.
-It gets stirred in at the end.
-Can you hear the angels singing?
+There are many elements, but the secret is the bechamel-type sauce, made from butter and flour and then adding cream or milk.
+It gets stirred in at the end, creating the creamy, thick broth that is so comforting and delicious.

 The white sauce adds a creamy richness that goes so well with the potatoes and chicken, making it a bit more like a chowder than a soup.
 I’m still calling this a soup.